Skip to main content

 Core Hormonal Markers

 A foundational hormonal panel provides the initial coordinates for your health journey.
 For men, this begins with a clear assessment of the androgen profile.
-For women, it involves understanding the complex interplay of hormones that shift throughout the and menopausal transition.
+For women, it involves understanding the complex interplay of hormones that shift throughout the menstrual cycle and menopausal transition.

 For a man, the initial investigation centers on the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 Key markers include: